ethereum-optimism/community-hub/src/docs/security-model/bounties.md

 ### Unscoped Bug

-If you think you have found a critical or major bug that is not covered by our existing bug bounty, please email us at **security@optimism.io** and we will get back to you.
+If you think you have found a critical or major bug that is not covered by our existing bug bounty, please report it to us via the Immunefi program regardless.
+We will seriously consider the impact of any issues, and have previously rewarded security researchers for bugs not within the stated scope of the program.